tapank/blog/content/notes/books.md

 be the person you truly want to be.
 It is based on the theories of [Alfred Adler][adler]'s Individual Psychology and is written as a conversation between a philosopher and a young man.
-While reading this book, I was constantly reminded of Bhagwad Geeta's message about removing attachement.
+While reading this book, I was constantly reminded of Bhagwad Geeta's message about removing attachment.
 The book is written at a level that would work well for people in the late teens as well as for adults of any age.
 The lessons can be summarized as
 follows: